This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 How to make bacon wrapped Brussels sprouts

-Tips for making bacon wrapped Brussels sprouts
+Tips for making bacon-wrapped Brussels sprouts

-• Add a toothpick: I find it easier wrapping the bacon over the Brussels sprouts then using a toothpick to hold it together while baking.
+• Add a toothpickI find it easier to wrap the bacon over the Brussels sprouts than to use a toothpick to hold it together while baking.

-Awesome Bacon Wrapped Brussels Sprouts being dipped
+Awesome Bacon Wrapped Brusselsย Sprouts being dipped

 Pin this now to find it later